swerder/http_to_mqtt/README.md

 Whenever a message is published to the topic MyTopic curl will output the message.

-Use mosquitto_pub to publish a message:
+Use mosquitto_pub to publish a message (or send as http request, as above):
 ```bash
 mosquitto_pub -t 'MyTopic' -m 'I sent this message using Mosquitto'
 ```